 Step #3 – Import File Identification

-Right now, you need to be located in the “select file to import” section.
+Right now, you need to be located in the “select file attachment” section.
 There click on the “choose file” and choose the file you want to import.

 Step #4 – Check and Validate the Import Process